National Weather Service United States Department of Commerce

 Weather History - May 23rd

 A complex of thunderstorms moved from southwest Minnesota through Iowa.
 One small tornado touched down briefly in Lyon County.
 But the main story with this complex was high winds and hail.
-Baseball size hail fell north of George in Lyon, County.
-Also, two-inch hail occurred in Sac County in Schaller and Odebolt, and golf ball size hail fell in Caroll, Iowa.
-The hail caused a lot of damage to vehicles, trees, and roofs.
+Baseball-sized hail fell north of George in Lyon County.
+Also, two-inch hail occurred in Sac County in Schaller and Odebolt, and golf-ball-sized hail fell in Caroll, Iowa.
+The hail caused damage to vehicles, trees, and roofs.
 Thunderstorm winds of 60 miles an hour were also common across all of northwest Iowa with these storms.